New Hampshire woman who claims she was forced to behead a coworker’s corpse has been sentenced

 MARYLAND MAN KILLED PHARMACIST BROTHER OVER COVID-19 VACCINE: COURT DOCS

 Britany Barron pleaded guilty in August to three counts of falsifying evidence.
-She could be out on parole as soon as March 2022 because of receiving 377 days credit for time already served as part of a plea agreement, according to the paper.
+She could be out on parole as soon as March 2022 after receiving 377 days credit for time already served as part of a plea agreement, according to the newspaper.

 "She never planned to commit these crimes," her lawyer wrote in a court document submitted last week.
 "She never planned for anyone to be murdered.
 Her weakness and her mistake was texting with a man from work, Jonathan Amerault, as her marriage was falling apart," provoking her husband’s actions.